-To grant access to your Store database to another person, who does not have administrative rights, register a new role, and specify the rules for your employees to manage data.
+To grant access to your store database to another person without administrative rights, you have to register a new role, and specify the rules for your employees to manage data.
 This is possible due to the Access Management feature.

-Next, select from the drop-down list:
+Next, select "Users and Permissions" from the drop-down list:

-By default, you will have Administrator rights (login and password at startup are 'admin').
-To add other Users, and provide them with appropriate access to your Store data, select the option 'Add Role'.
+By default, you will have Administrator rights (login and password at startup are "admin").
+Press [Add Role] to add users and provide them with access to your store data.

-Open the 'Roles' tab, and press the 'Add' button.
-Specify the 'Role Name', in the subsequently displayed Form.
+Open the "Roles" tab, and press the [Add] button.
+Specify the "Role Name", in the displayed form.

 Typical examples are Manager, Senior Manager, Operator, or Seller, etc.

-Un-check the 'Administrator rights' check box, to set special permissions for the current role.
+Unselect the "Administrator rights" checkbox, to set special permissions for the current role.

-You may also change Role details, by simply choosing the relevant option, from the drop-down list:
+You may also change the "Role" details.
+For this, choose the relevant option from the drop-down list:

 By assigning roles to users, you assign permissions to users, that have been prior set up, for the role.
-E.g., if the role "Manager" has permissions to only view certain options, like "Custom Reports", "FTP Queue", "Attributes", but not modify them (not edit, add, delete, import or export), then the User 'Nata', who has been assigned the role of Manager, will only be able to view (not modify) these options, but will be able to view, and modify, the other options:
+E.g., if the role "Manager" has permissions to only view certain options, like "Custom Reports", "FTP Queue", "Attributes", but not modify them (not edit, add, delete, import or export), then the user "Nata", who has been assigned the role of Manager, will only be able to view (not modify) these options, but will be able to view, and modify, other options:

-Once a Role and User are established in Store Manager, you may check the new Account's status, by switching from the User, 'Administrator', to the newly created User.
-In the top menu bar of the program,
+Once a role and user are established in Store Manager, you may check the new Account's status, by switching from the user, "Administrator", to a newly created user.

-To disable Access Management, in Store Manager, click on the relevant button, within the drop-down list.
+To disable Access Management, in Store Manager, click the relevant button from the drop-down list.